EllyLoel/ellyloel.com/src/input/content/garden/Custom Open Graph Images, yet another way.md

 https://ellyloel.com/og/garden/custom-open-graph-images-yet-another-way/
 ```

 Feel free to go to that URL if you want, as I've explained, it is literally the HTML version of the Open Graph image for this page.
 I think Ideally I wouldn't actually want to have this be an accessible page, but it wouldn't work if it wasn't as the 11ty Screenshot API needs to be able to go to it.
-Soooo.... :woman_shrugging:
+Soooo.... {% emoji "🤷🏼‍♀️", "Woman shrugging." %}

 One other idea I did have was creating a new site that scraped the pages on this site and created the Open Graph HTML pages, but that feels overly complex and kinda stupid?
 Idk, that could be another option if you don't like the extra pages on your site.